syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### fields.href `String`
 {:#members:fields-href}

-Specifies href of the fields the menu item.
+Specifies the URL to navigate to when the item is clicked.

 #### Default Value: